Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Introduction

-A second possible approach\footnote{There are, of course, many different approach to assessing systemic risk in financial networks.
-For example, \cite{Amietal13} propose a rigorous asymptotic theory that allows to predict the spread of distress in interbank networks.}, followed in the present paper, consists in inferring the matrix of portfolio holdings using only a reduced information set, and/or deriving a probability distribution for the portfolio weights according to some criterion.
-This is typically achieved summoning the {\it maximum entropy principle}, which postulates that \citep[][]{Anaetal13} {\it [...] subject to known constraints [...] the probability distribution that best represents our current knowledge and that is least biased is the one with maximal entropy}.
-The approach of Maximum Entropy is not new in systemic risk studies \cite{Mis11,Anaetal13,Musetl13,Squetal13,Baretal15}.
-It is widely used in inferring the structure of the interbank network when only data of total interbank lending and borrowing (plus possibly other information) are available.
-In this context, the maximum entropy approach has been criticized \citep[][]{Mis11,Masetal12} because it infers a fully connected interbank network, while they are typically very sparse.
-A seminal contribution by \cite{Mis11}, comparing the empirical Italian interbank network with that reconstructed via an optimization procedure, has shown that, as a consequence of this misestimation, reconstructed network underestimates the risk contagion\footnote{A complementary method to the maximum entropy is proposed by \cite{Anaetal15}.
+A second possible approach\footnote{There are, of course, many different approach to assess systemic risk in financial networks.
+For example, \cite{Amietal13} propose a rigorous asymptotic theory that allows to predict the spread of distress in interbank networks.}, followed in the present paper, consists in inferring the matrix of portfolio holdings using only a reduced, but easily available, information set, and/or deriving a probability distribution for the portfolio weights according to some criterion.
+This is typically achieved summoning the {\it maximum entropy principle} which postulates that \citep[][]{Anaetal13} {\it [...] subject to known constraints [...] the probability distribution that best represents our current knowledge and that is least biased is the one with maximal entropy}.
+The approach of Maximum Entropy, can be applied in at least two different ways that we distinguish clearly in the following, and is not new in systemic risk studies \citep[]{Mis11,Anaetal13,Musetl13,Squetal13,Baretal15}.
+It is widely used for inferring the structure of the interbank network when only data of total interbank lending and borrowing for each bank (plus possibly other information) are available \citep[for a comparison of different methods, see][]{anand2017missing, gandy2016bayesian}.

+The seminal contribution by \cite{Mis11}, comparing the empirical Italian interbank network with that reconstructed via a Maximum Entropy optimization procedure, has shown that the latter is fully connected while the former is very sparse (see also \cite{Masetal12}) and,as a consequence of this misestimation, the reconstructed network underestimates the risk contagion\footnote{A complementary method is proposed by \cite{Anaetal15}.
 Here the authors reconstruct the network of bilateral exposures for the German banking system via the matrix that, preserving some constraints, has the minimum density.
-Nevertheless, if maximum entropy underestimates systemic risk by overestimating the network density, \cite{Anaetal15} show that, for a similar reason, minimum density returns positively biased estimates.
+Nevertheless, if cross entropy method underestimates systemic risk by overestimating the network density, \cite{Anaetal15} show that, for a similar reason, minimum density returns positively biased estimates.
 Hence, the two approaches can be used jointly together to create a corridor in which the true systemic risk should lay.}.
+Recently a comparison of network reconstructions techniques has been carried out also for bipartite networks \citep[][]{ramadiah2017reconstructing}.